danpaquin/coinbasepro-python/README.md

 what and who is *really* behind every tick.

 ## Under Development
-- Testing
+- Test Scripts
-- Additional Functionality for *WebsocketClient*, including a real-time order book
+- Additional Functionality for the real-time order book
-- FIX API Client **Looking for support**
+- FIX API Client **Looking for assistance**

 ## Getting Started
 This README is documentation on the syntax of the python client presented in